The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 The bifacial backsheet lets the rear face soak up reflected light.

-N-type cells also held output better than the older 9BB and 10BB budget cells when a shadow crossed them.
+N-type cells are also less shade-sensitive than the older 9BB and 10BB budget cells common at this end of the market.

-The surprise is efficient tech at a price that usually buys the opposite.
+The surprise is efficient tech at a level of spend that usually buys the opposite.

 | Power Efficiency | Rating |